elenderg/PAL-1000/instruções de compilação.md

 `Add another fragment given the push address tag and the variable.`

-`Find a routine given "_put_" and the variable's type and "_into_" and the other variable's type.`
+`Find a routine given "put_" and the variable's type and "_into_" and the other variable's type.`

-`If the routine is nil, find the routine given "_convert_" and the variable's type and "_to_" and the other variable's type.`
+`If the routine is nil, find the routine given "convert_" and the variable's type and "_to_" and the other variable's type.`

 `If the routine is not nil, add a third fragment given the call internal tag and the routine; exit. `

 `\ error message `

-`Add a monikette to some monikettes given "_put/convert".`
+`Add a monikette to some monikettes given "put/convert".`

 `Add another monikette to the monikettes given the variable's type.`

-`Add a third monikette to the monikettes given "_into/to".`
+`Add a third monikette to the monikettes given "into/to".`

 `Add a fourth monikette to the monikettes given the other variable's type.`